Loading your recommendations…

 8. Tee Up a Tee Time

 Durham is blessed with a year-round golf season, but summer’s abundant sunshine and long days makes it the best time to hit the links.
-Whether you’re a beginner or a scratch golfer, the Hillandale Golf Course offers exciting, but approachable, challenges.
+Whether you’re a beginner or a scratch golfer, the Hillandale Golf Course offers exciting but approachable challenges.
 Reserve a tee time for a group or book a lesson with an instructor to fix your swing or improve your short game.

 For a relaxing round with friends, family, or colleagues, book a tee time at the Washington Duke Inn & Golf Club, available 14 days in advance for the general public.
 Afterward, enjoy a hearty lunch at the Bull Durham Bar and mingle over cocktails on the terrace.